About Us

 When the Emergency Medical Service (EMS) was added to the department in November 1978, the Volunteer Firefighters and EMTs then became paid on-call members responding to fire and rescue calls.

-The Fire Department is celebrating its 125 anniversary in 2018.
+The Fire Department celebrated their 125 anniversary in 2018.

 Flag.jpg